 A member may be a candidate for election in only one electoral district in which they are an eligible voter.

-To be eligible for nomination for election to Council, a member is not and has not been within one year before the date of election, a director, officer, board or committee member, or staff of any professional association involved in the advocacy for the professions.
+To be eligible for nomination, for election to Council, a member may not have been a director, officer, board or committee member, or staff of any professional associations involved in the advocacy for the profession within one year before the date of election.

-The nomination shall be agreed to by the candidate and endorsed by at least 2 members who support the nomination and who are eligible to vote in Electoral District 8.
+For Districts 1 (North), 2 (Southwest), and 3 (Central), the nomination shall be agreed to by the candidate and endorsed by at least 5 members who support the nomination and who are eligible to vote in said districts.

 Orientation Program